perfana/perfana-docs/docs/analysing/analysing.md

 The test run information sections shows all the meta data for the test.
 Click `Add annotions` link to  add annotations to the test run.
 If required, you can click the `Version`, `Start`, `End` and `Tags` fields to change it manually.

-### Variables

-The variables section shows all of the key-value pairs pairs passed by the load test script.
-Variables can be used in [links](/docs/testconfiguration/testconfiguration.html#links).

 ### Check results